 The epic Chronicles of Georgia—find the tiny human!

 Introducing Chronicles of Georgia, a mind-blowing, almost arrogant monument that defies the norms of historical landmarks.
-The Chronicles of Georgia give Soviet vibes to the max, the utter hugeness, blackness and over-the-topness of it is incredible.
+The Chronicles of Georgia gives Soviet vibes to the max, the utter hugeness, blackness and over-the-topness of it is incredible.
 It almost felt sacred!

 It's audacious, that’s what it is.
 As I stood there on the hill at the northern edge of the Tbilisi Sea, surrounded by these massive black columns, I couldn't help but feel a sense of awe and amusement.
 It's like the sculptor unleashed their wildest creativity and threw all caution to the wind.
 Ballsy!